EgzonArifi/povio-worklog-mcp/README.md

 ```
 You: "post worklog with 4 hours to FaceFlip"
-AI: [Uses post_worklog tool with projectName]
+AI: [Uses post_worklog tool]
-    Automatically resolves project name and posts
+    Automatically resolves project by name and posts

-You: "post worklog with 4 hours to project 15886"
+You: "post worklog with 6 hours to Autobiography"
-AI: [Uses post_worklog tool with projectId]
-    Posts to Povio dashboard using project ID

-You: "post worklog with 3 hours"
-AI: [Uses post_worklog tool with DEFAULT_PROJECT_ID]
+AI: [Uses post_worklog tool]
-    Posts to your default project
+    Posts to Autobiography
 ```

 ### Generate and Post